mv805/mv805/README.md

-- 👋 Hi, I’m @Matt Villa
+👋 Hi, I’m @Matt Villa

-- 👀 I’m interested in learning web development and all related technologies
+I’m interested in learning web development and software development fundamentals

-- 🌱 I’m currently learning fundamentals of full stack web development
+I’m currently learning full stack web development and pursuing my B.S. in Computer Science
-- 💞️ I’m looking to collaborate on any open source projects
-- 📫 How to reach me ...

 <!---
 mv805/mv805 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.